-- the ability to implement business plans and other expectations; - the impact of the continuation of or changes in the short-term and long-term interest rate environment; - difficult market or political conditions in which we compete; - the availability and cost of capital for our network; - · our ability to develop and maintain a diverse and robust funding network; - our uncertain future prospects and rate of growth due to our relatively limited operating history; - the performance of our AI technology to meet return expectations of asset investors in Financing Vehicles; - our ability to improve, operate and implement our AI technology, including as we expand into new asset classes; - competition in attracting and onboarding new Partners and raising capital from asset investors through Financing Vehicles given the current limited number of Partners that account for a substantial portion of the total number of the financial products facilitated with the assistance of our AI technology; - anticipated benefits and savings from our recently announced reduction in workforce; - potential difficulties in retaining our current management team and other key employees and independent contractors, including highly-skilled technical experts; - our estimates of our future financial performance; - · changes in the political, legal and regulatory framework for AI technology, machine learning; financial institutions and consumer protection; - the impact of health epidemics, including the ongoing COVID-19 pandemic; - our ability to realize the potential benefits of past or future acquisitions;
+- the ability to implement business plans and other expectations; - the impact of the continuation of or changes in the short-term and long-term interest rate environment; - · difficult market or political conditions in which we compete; - the availability and cost of capital for our network; - our ability to develop and maintain a diverse and robust funding network; - our uncertain future prospects and rate of growth due to our relatively limited operating history; - the performance of our AI technology to meet return expectations of asset investors in the funds managed or advised by Pagaya or one of its affiliates, securitization vehicles sponsored or administered by Pagaya or one of its affiliates and other similar vehicles (together the "Financing Vehicles"); - our ability to improve, operate and implement our AI technology, including as we expand into new asset classes; - competition in attracting and onboarding new financial institutions including, among others, banks, peer-to-peer lending networks, online marketplaces, non-bank finance companies, fintechs, financing intermediaries, consumer product companies, brokers, agents and credit unions that have entered into arrangements to utilize Pagaya's AI technology and network to assist them in creating and originating credit and other assets that may be acquired by a Financing Vehicle ("Partners") and raising capital from asset investors through Financing Vehicles given the current limited number of Partners that account for a substantial portion of the total number of the financial products facilitated with the assistance of our AI technology; - anticipated benefits and savings from our recently announced reduction in workforce; - potential difficulties in retaining our current management team and other key employees and independent contractors, including highly-skilled technical experts;

-- conditions related to our operations in Israel; - risks related to data, security and privacy; - · changes to accounting principles and guidelines; - our ability to develop and maintain effective internal controls; - potential litigation or conflicts relating to the Company's merger with EJF Acquisition Corporation; - the ability to maintain the listing of our securities on Nasdaq; - the price of our securities has been and may continue to be volatile; - unexpected costs or expenses; - future issuances, sales or resales of our Class A Ordinary Shares; - an active public trading market for our Class A Ordinary Shares may not be sustained; and - the other matters described in the section titled "Risk Factors."
+- our estimates of our future financial performance; - changes in the political, legal and regulatory framework for AI technology, machine learning; financial institutions and consumer protection; - the impact of health epidemics, including the ongoing COVID-19 pandemic; - our ability to realize the potential benefits of past or future acquisitions; - conditions related to our operations in Israel; - risks related to data, security and privacy; - · changes to accounting principles and guidelines; - our ability to develop and maintain effective internal controls; - potential litigation or conflicts relating to the Company's merger with EJF Acquisition Corporation; - · the ability to maintain the listing of our securities on Nasdaq; - the price of our securities has been and may continue to be volatile; - unexpected costs or expenses; - future issuances, sales or resales of our Class A Ordinary Shares; - an active public trading market for our Class A Ordinary Shares may not be sustained; and - the other matters described in the section titled "Risk Factors."

 We caution you not to rely on forward-looking statements, which reflect current beliefs and are based on information currently available as of the date a forward-looking statement is made.
 Forward-looking statements set forth herein speak only as of the date of this prospectus.
-We undertake no obligation to revise forward-looking statements to reflect future events, changes in circumstances or changes in beliefs except to the extent required by law.
-In the event that any forward-looking statement is updated, no inference should be made that we will make additional updates with respect to that statement, related matters, or any other forward-looking statements except to the extent required by law.
+We undertake no obligation to revise forward-looking statement is updated, no inference should be made that we will make additional updates with respect to that statement, related matters, or any other forward-looking statements except to the extent required by law.
 Any corrections or revisions and other important assumptions and factors that could cause actual results to differ materially from forward-looking statements, including discussions of significant risk factors, may appear in our public filings with the SEC, which are or will be (as appropriate) accessible at www.sec.gov, and which you are advised to consult.
 For additional information, please see the section titled "Where You Can Find More Information."